 There are so many hikes to do in Norway.
 The best way to immerse yourself in the incredible scenery of fjords, snow-capped mountains, and thousand foot waterfalls is via trails.
 Norway is one of the best places to hike and takes you to some amazing campgrounds.
 Take your time to enjoy the beautiful drives along the way.

 So Many Mountains, So Little Time

-There’s a reason Norweigan cross country skiers are some of the best aerobically trained athletes in the world (other than the fact that they probably don’t drink because it’s too expensive).
-There are mountains everywhere, which means there are no shortage of hikes to do in Norway.
+There’s a reason Norweigan cross-country skiers are some of the best aerobically trained athletes in the world (other than the fact that they probably don’t drink because it’s too expensive).
+There are mountains everywhere, which means there is no shortage of hikes to do in Norway.
 Make sure you are physically prepared though.
 Many of them involve a lot of steep climbing.
 Here are my four favorite hikes that we did when we were there in June.

 Hiking above Geirangerfjord (Korsmyra – Gromsdal)